siemens/ix/packages/documentation/docs/mobile.md

 - **Responsive design**: The layout adapts to the viewport size by rearranging or hiding components.
 We recommend this approach for desktop-first applications.
 - **Adaptive design**: There is a separate page layout for a specific breakpoint.
 We recommend this approach for applications with a strong focus on mobile.

-If feasible, we recommend adaptive design since it offers more control over the layout and a more optimized User Experience on mobile devices.
+If feasible, we recommend adaptive design since it offers more control over the layout and a more optimized user experience on mobile devices.
 However, it requires more effort to maintain different layouts.
 Independently from the design approach, there are different approaches to achieve a mobile-friendly experience:
 - Adjust the page layout (e.g. a column-based layout transforms into a row-based layout)
 - Restructure the content (e.g. prioritize information or components differently)
 - Hide information or entire components (e.g. less important information or components)